Deploy Inference Workloads with NVIDIA NIM

 Set the workload priority.
 Choose the appropriate priority level for the workload.
 Higher-priority workloads are scheduled before lower-priority ones.

 Set the workload initialization timeout.
 This is the maximum amount of time the system will wait for the workload to start and become ready.
 If the workload does not start within this time, it will automatically fail.
 Enter a value between 5 seconds and 60 minutes.
+If you do not set a value, the default is taken from Knative’s max-revision-timeout-seconds.

 Set the request timeout.
 This defines the maximum time allowed to process an end-user request.
 If the system does not receive a response within this time, the request will be ignored.
 Enter a value between 5 seconds and 10 minutes.
+If you do not set a value, the default is taken from Knative’s revision-timeout-seconds.

 Set annotations(s).
 Kubernetes annotations are key-value pairs attached to the workload.
 They are used for storing additional descriptive metadata to enable documentation, monitoring and automation.